 c) Classification of medical devices (“risk class”)

-The subsequent classification determines the possible conformity assessment or authorization procedures (see Fig. 1).
+The risk classification determines the possible conformity assessment or authorization procedures (see Fig. 1).

 - The MDR distinguishes between class I, I*, IIa, IIb, and III.